Why is there no flag for the World? A symbol for all people and nations.

 we will be more than happy.
 Our wish is to achieve unity through diversity on Earth, and this is also the driving force behind our flag design.
 The first step towards unity on Earth is an increasing awareness of unity amongst us earthlings, and a common symbol and identification can help creating this feeling of belonging.

-Designed by munich based photographer and activist Thomas Mandl in 2016
+Designed by munich based photographer and aRTIST Thomas Mandl in 2016

 The blue dot